Communication, Commitment, Compassion, Compatibility, Chemistry

 Disagreements will happen, but these are opportunities to gauge communication, compassion and commitment to reach resolution, which itself builds the fortress of commitment.
 If one is inclined to terminate a potential relationship before both parties have had a chance to learn and adapt to the other, they are less likely to make long-term commitments.

 Like Commitment, Compassion is also a frame of mind.
 It is more than just having a sense of another person.
 That’s empathy — the ability to sense others, such as reading body language, sensing emotional changes, and realizing how one’s own behaviors affect the other person.
-This is important, but compassion goes to the next level — it synthesizes an emotional bonding that translates into tangible actions.
+This is important, but compassion goes to the next level — it translates emotions into tangible actions.

 But this perception is not Real (in the Lacanian sense of the word).
 Compassion is a “frame of mind,” in that people naturally develop this sense as a byproduct of the human condition.
 The degree in which they may use or suppress this instinct is often rooted in psychological biases at another level, beyond the scope of this paper.

 As such, compassion is difficult to artificially stimulate between people who can sense authenticity.
-While one can certainly become skilled at the practice of psychological sleight of hand — to pretend to be compassionate — the practice risks giving an inauthentic expression.
+While one can certainly become skilled at the practice of psychological sleight of hand — to pretend to be compassionate in order to gain someone’s confidence — the practice risks giving an inauthentic expression.

 Compatibility is relatively straightforward.
-Similar tastes, lifestyles, political or religious views, etc. This doesn’t suggest that two people have the same tastes or agree all the time — it’s more about the compatibility of ideas.
-People with dominant personalities often seek submissive partners (and vice versa).
-Such is the case with compatibility — sometimes opposites attract.
+Similar tastes, lifestyles, political or religious views, etc. This doesn’t suggest that two people have the same tastes or agree all the time on all topics — it’s more about the compatibility of ideas.

 While sharing big-picture values and histories may be a good foundation for many couples, it’s the Tuesday and Thursday evenings that are better forecasting tools for how well people get along on a day-to-day basis.
 Special events don’t draw out people’s normal, natural behaviors, especially when they don’t know each other well enough.
 In a survey, one subject said, “If you can see a movie and have a good, stimulating discussion — regardless of whether you agree on your reviews — then this is a sign of strong compatibility.
 If you are deeply moved by a film and your partner is not, then there is a potential for incompatibility.”